 Call 911 and report the vehicle and try to get the license plate number if you can safely.

 Police will respond and hopefully stop the driver before there's a crash.

-resources to help heroin users and their families.
+GET resources to help heroin users and their families.

 SEE WCPO's complete coverage of Heroin in the Tri-State.